Can a police officer file a personal injury lawsuit to recover money for an injury caused by a line-of-duty accident because of someone’s negligence?

 What is the Firefighter’s Rule?

-The Firefighter’s Rule generally doesn’t apply anymore because of the enactment GML 205-e in 1999.
+The Firefighter’s Rule generally doesn’t apply anymore because of the enactment of GML 205-e in 1999.

 Of course, police officers unfortunately also have accidents off the job.
 We represented many police officers from various police departments who were injured in accidents.

 We are well-known in the motorcycle community and have also represented several motorcycle police officers.

 We obtained a $425,000 jury verdict in Suffolk County for this motorcycle police officer who was off duty while riding his privately owned motorcycle.